-If you are the son, daughter, brother, sister, or even a close friend of an IRA owner who has named you as their beneficiary, it's critical that you—and the owner of the IRA—understand the rules that govern IRA inheritances.
+If you are the child, grandchild, sibling, distant family member, or even close friend of an IRA owner who has named you as their beneficiary, it's critical that you—and the owner of the IRA—understand the rules that govern IRA inheritances.

 "Some of the rules for inheriting and distributing assets upon the death of an IRA owner changed with the passage of the SECURE Act in December 2019," says Ken Hevert, senior vice president of retirement products at Fidelity.
 "If IRA owners and their beneficiaries are not careful, they could end up paying higher taxes or penalties and forfeiting the opportunity for future tax-advantaged growth."

 Here is what you need to know about inheriting IRA assets as a nonspouse beneficiary.
-The rules for inheriting IRA assets depend on your relationship to the original IRA owner and the type of IRA inherited.
-Whatever your situation, a discussion in advance with your attorney or tax advisor may help you avoid any unintended consequences.
+There are a lot of rules that apply to inherited IRA accounts.
+Your relationship to the original owner, the original owner's age, when they passed, if they were already taking distributions, and the type of account you inherited are just a few of the details you need to take into account when considering your options.
+Whatever your situation, a discussion in advance with your attorney or tax professional may help you avoid any unintended consequences.

 The IRS generally requires nonspouse inherited IRA owners to start taking required minimum distributions (RMDs) no later than December 31 in the year following the death of the original account owner.

-As a nonspouse beneficiary, you do not have the option of rolling the assets into your own IRA.
+As a nonspouse beneficiary, you do not have the option of transferring inherited IRA assets into your own IRA.
 If you inherit IRA assets from someone other than your spouse, you have several options:

 1. Transfer the assets to an inherited IRA and take RMDs

-If the original IRA owner died before December 31, 2019, and
+If the original IRA owner died on or before December 31, 2019, and

-- Died before reaching age 70½, you can start taking RMDs no later than December 31 of the year following death.
+- Died before reaching age 70½, you can start taking RMDs no later than December 31 of the year following the death of the original account owner.
 You also have the option of distributing your inherited IRA under the 5-year rule.
-This allows you to take distributions however you like without penalty, so long as all assets are completely distributed from your inherited IRA by December 31 of the 5th year following the IRA owner’s death.
-Discuss with your tax advisor the potential tax implications of this accelerated withdrawal schedule.
+This allows you to take distributions however you like without penalty by December 31 of the 5th year following the original IRA owner’s death.
+The 5-year rule is an accelerated withdrawal schedule, so it is important to discuss the potential tax implications with your tax professional.

 If the original IRA owner died on or after January 1, 2020

-- The SECURE Act requires beneficiaries to withdraw all assets from an inherited IRA or 401(k) plan by December 31 of the 10th year following the IRA owner's death.
+- The SECURE Act and subsequent IRS-proposed regulations made significant changes to the RMD rules for inherited IRA accounts.
+Most nonspouse beneficiaries are required to distribute the full balance of their account by December 31 of the 10th year following the original IRA owner's death.
+Eligible designated beneficiaries (a surviving spouse, a minor child of the account owner, someone who is disabled or chronically ill, or a beneficiary who is not more than 10 years younger than the original IRA owner) have the opportunity to take RMD withdrawals based on their age (or the age of the original account owner, if the account owner was already taking RMD prior to death).
+It is important to work with your tax professional to make sure you are following the proper withdrawal schedule and discuss the potential tax implications of the withdrawals from your account.
 Exceptions to the 10-year rule include payments made to an eligible designated beneficiary (a surviving spouse, a minor child of the account owner, a disabled or chronically ill beneficiary, and a beneficiary who is not more than 10 years younger than the original IRA owner or 401(k) participant).
 These beneficiaries can "stretch" payments over their life expectancy.
-Discuss the potential tax implications and distribution options of this accelerated withdrawal schedule with your tax advisor.
+Discuss the potential tax implications and distribution options of this accelerated withdrawal schedule with your tax professional.

 What to do with the money?
-If you don’t have an immediate need for the money, leaving the assets in the inherited IRA may be the wisest move over the long term (again, subject to the RMD rules and other considerations, including changes to your tax bracket).
+If you don’t have an immediate need for the money, leaving the assets in the inherited IRA may be the wisest move over the long term.
 This is because the longer you keep the money there, the longer you will enjoy potential tax-deferred growth, or, in the case of an inherited Roth IRA, potential tax-free growth.
-On the other hand, when you take money out of an inherited IRA, it will generally be taxed as ordinary income.
+On the other hand, when you take money out of an inherited IRA, it will generally be taxed as ordinary income, and the size of the distribution may put you into a higher tax bracket.
 The more you withdraw from an inherited IRA now, the less you will have to build on for the future.

 2. Disclaim (decline to inherit) all or part of the assets